jean-roland/LCSF_C_Stack/README.md

 ## Presentation

-LCSF C Stack is a C implementation of the LCSF (Light Command Set Format), designed for, but not limited to, small embedded systems.
+LCSF C Stack is a C implementation of the LCSF (Light Command Set Format), designed for, but not limited to, small embedded systems (bare metal friendly, static memory allocation, small footprint <3kB data, 1kB ram).

-This adds a software layer to easily encode/decode custom command sets/applicative protocols based on LCSF to your project.
+This adds a software layer to easily encode/decode custom command sets based on LCSF to your project.

 ## About LCSF